Man arrested after egg thrown in direction of King Charles -PA Media | Law-Order

 Man arrested after egg thrown in direction of King Charles -PA Media

+Eggs were also thrown at Elizabeth's royal car in 2002 when she visited Nottingham, central England, and anti-British protesters threw eggs at Charles during a walkabout in central Dublin in 1995.

-A man has been arrested on suspicion of common assault after an egg is believed to have been thrown in the direction of Britain's King Charles during a walkabout on Tuesday, PA Media reported, citing local police.
+A man in his 20s has been arrested on suspicion of common assault after an egg is believed to have been thrown in the direction of Britain's King Charles during a walkabout on Tuesday, PA Media reported, citing local police.

 A police spokesperson confirmed a man had been arrested.
 Charles, who came to the throne in September after the death of his mother Queen Elizabeth, was visiting Luton, to the north west of London.